-Kiwi man's sex blackmail of wealthy LA businessman leads to prison, GPS monitoring
+NZ man Glenn Green jailed for sex blackmail of wealthy LA businessman

-A Kiwi man jailed for blackmailing a wealthy Los Angeles businessman with claims of evidence showing an extramarital affair is now being electronically monitored by authorities using GPS.
+A New Zealand man jailed for blackmailing a wealthy Los Angeles businessman with claims of evidence showing an extramarital affair is now being electronically monitored by authorities using GPS.

 The Herald on Sunday revealed Glenn Green was charged last year after an investigation involving New Zealand police and the Los Angeles police department.

-The 49-year-old Aucklander was accused of making contact with the high-profile businessman in March last year.
+The 49-year-old Aucklander was accused of making contact with the prominent businessman, whose identity is suppressed, in March last year.

-The businessman, whose identity is suppressed, has a significant public profile and has been involved in the running and ownership of companies worth several billions of dollars, the Herald understands.
+The businessman has a significant public profile and has been involved in the running and ownership of companies worth several billions of dollars, the Herald understands.

 Green told the businessman's executive assistant he was in possession of videos and photos of the businessman engaging in a sex scandal, the Herald first reported.